storageos/storageos.github.io/_docs/install/iso.md

 4. Select the number of nodes you wish to setup in the cluster.

-   >**&#x270F; Note**: Do not be tempted to 'over provision' the number of nodes!
+   >**Note**: Do not be tempted to 'over provision' the number of nodes!
 The cluster will not start until the number of nodes you specify are running.
 It is possible add nodes later if desired.

-   >**&#x270F; Note**: Only odd numbers of nodes are shown - this is to allow Consul to properly protect against 'split brain' if the network should become partitioned.
+   >**Note**: Only odd numbers of nodes are shown - this is to allow Consul to properly protect against 'split brain' if the network should become partitioned.

     ![screenshot](/images/docs/iso/27-isocluster.png)